Jarlakxen/scalatra-rest/README.md

     Map()

-This logic can be avoid by using `paramsOf[User]( ignoreNotQueryable = true )`
+This logic can be avoided by using `paramsOf[User]( ignoreNotQueryable = true )`

 ## QueryableViewSupport

-This trait add the capability to filter the fields of the output json.
+This trait adds the capability to filter the fields of the output json.
 For this, the trait looks for a "fields" query parameters that specifies witch fields of the json object that must be returned.

 Example: